 Kitchen cabinets had simple clean lines— either shaker style or completely flat slab style cabinet fronts.
 I saw everything from medium to medium dark brown stained cabinets to painted cabinets, painted mostly in white, but also black, gray, and blue.
 Painted cabinets seemed to be a little more popular than stained wood cabinets.

-But many, in fact, most kitchens, had cabinets with 2 different finishes.
+Many, in fact, most kitchens, had cabinets with 2 different finishes.
 Stained wood and painted cabinetry were often seen in the same kitchen, and many kitchens had cabinets that were painted 2 different colors.
 Usually the kitchen island and/or the lower cabinets were a different color than the upper cabinets.

 Countertops were made of mostly natural stone choices like marble, granite and quartzite.
 There was some man-made quartz, but, despite it’s low maintenance claim to fame, quartz didn't seem quite as popular in that part of the country.